telerik/blazor-docs/components/treelist/columns/visible.md

 }
 ````

->caption The result from the code snippet above
+>caption The result from the code snippet above - the HireDate column is not rendered

 ![visible parameter column with template screenshot](images/treelist-visible-parameter-column-with-template-exampl.png)